antononcube/SystemModeling/Projects/Coronavirus-propagation-dynamics/Documents/Scaling-of-epidemiology-models-with-multi-site-compartments.md

 ## General algorithm description

+In this section we describe a modeling approach that uses different mathematical modeling approaches for (i) the multi-site travelling patterns and (ii) the single-site disease spread interactions, and then (iii) unifies them into a common model.

 ### Splitting and scaling

-The traveling between large, densely populated cities is a very different process of the usual mingling in those cities.
-The usual large, dense city mingling is assumed and used in the usual epidemiological models.
+The traveling between large, densely populated cities is a very different process of the usual people mingling in those cities.
+The usual large, dense city mingling is assumed and used in the typical compartmental epidemiological models.
 It seems it is a good idea to split the two processes and derive a common model.

 Assume that all journeys finish within a day.
 We can model the people arriving (flying in) into a city as births, and people departing a city as deaths.

 Let as take a simple model like SIR or SEIR and write the equation for every site we consider.
 This means for every site we have the same ODE’s with site-dependent initial conditions.

 Consider the traveling patterns matrix $K$, which is a contingency matrix derived from source-destination traveling records.
+(Or the adjacency matrix of a travelling patterns graph.)
 The matrix entry of $K(i,j)$ tells us how many people traveled from site $i$ to site $j$.
 We systematically change the ODE’s of the sites in following way.

 Assume that site $a$ had only travelers coming from site $b$ and going to site $b$.
 Assume that the Total Population (TP) sizes for sites $a$ and $b$ are $N_a$ and $N_b$ respectively.
 Assume that only people from the Susceptible Population (SP) traveled.
-If the adopted single-site model is SIR, [Wk1], we change the SP equation of site $a$
+If the adopted single-site model is SIR, [Wk1], we take the SP equation of site $a$

 $$\text{SP}_a'(t)=-\frac{\beta  \text{IP}_a(t) \text{SP}_a(t)}{N_a}-\text{SP}_a(t) \mu$$

-to become
+and change into the equation

 $$\text{SP}_a'(t)=-\frac{\beta  \text{IP}_a(t) \text{SP}_a(t)}{N_a}-\text{SP}_a(t) \mu -\frac{K(a,b)\text{SP}_a(t)}{N_a}+\frac{K(b,a)\text{SP}_b(t)}{N_b},$$